ANZ NZ profit down 15pc to $789m

 Deposits rose 5 per cent while gross lending was up 3 per cent.

-Australian parent ANZ Banking Group made a net profit after tax of A$1.55 billion for the six months to March 31, down 51 per cent on the March 2019 half year.
+Australian parent ANZ Banking Group made a net profit after tax of A$1.55b for the six months to March 31, down 51 per cent on the March 2019 half year.

 The bank said the drop was mainly driven by credit impairment charges of A$1.674b including an impairment charge of A$1.031b related to Covid-19.